yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 ```
 # Instructions
 − I want a data model that implements the client, product, and transaction
-with the specified attributes ...
+with the the specified attributes like below.
+Examples:
+  - The client data model should minimally contain client ID, client name, and
+  optionally it can have client information like total revenue, total debt, etc.
+  - ...
 - I want a service to allow retrieval of average purchases of all products
 between the specified starting year and ending year.
 - I want the backend implementation of database queries to achieve the above
 front-end API service that retrieve the average product purchases between the
 specified starting-year and the ending-year.
 ```

-The level of the technical implementation, i.e., architecture-level, code-level, etc., can be determined by the meta-prompts.

 Another good start of domain-specific meta-prompt can be found in [this blog post](https://ryan-zheng.medium.com/prompt-engineering-metaprompting-6aa09127c122),